blakewatson/htmlforpeople/readme.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 For more information, see the [LICENSE](https://github.com/blakewatson/htmlforpeople/blob/main/LICENSE.txt) file in this repository or visit [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+### Fonts

+Valkyrie and Heliotrope are licensed by [MB Type](https://mbtype.com/).
+If you plan to host a copy of this website, you will need to acquire your own licence from MB Type, or use different fonts.